Boyhood

 Who among us

-has not found red marks on an arithmetic paper which comes up with a
+has not found red marks on an arithmetic paper where we came up with a

-solution, often intuitive, but has neglected to "show your
+solution, often intuitive, but neglected to "show your

 work"?
 How else can a